GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_default.md

 - Python program and configuration JSON for Battery federate
 - Python program and configuration JSON for Charger federate
 - Python program and configuration JSON for Controller federate
-- "runner" JSON to enable `helics_cli` execution of the co-simulation
+- HELICS runner JSON to enable execution of the co-simulation

 ## Co-simulation Setup